Vyxal/Vyxal/documents/protocols/code guide.md

 - No directly popping from the stack within element/helper functions.
 Only pop from the stack in the transpiled versions of each element.
 - Helper functions are to be stand alone functions.
 That is, they could be used outside of the context of element functions.
 - Whenever you write an element function, make sure you include a `ctx` parameter as the last parameter.
 This allows element functions to access values that would otherwise be global variables.
+That is, `def function(<whatever args the function takes>, ctx)`.
+(For more info, go to context.md)